 Signing and Agreements

-Important documents — property agreements, business contracts, legal filings, financial instruments — are traditionally considered well-suited to Abhijit.
+Important documents such as property agreements, business contracts, legal filings, and financial instruments are traditionally considered well-suited to Abhijit.
 The clarity and directness of the solar zenith is thought to support agreements made with full awareness and without ambiguity.
 The tradition notes that contracts signed in the noon window carry the energy of full sunlight: nothing hidden, nothing obscure, everything clearly visible on both sides.

 Travel and Journeys

-Setting out on an important journey during Abhijit muhurta is a well-attested classical use.
-The Muhurta Martanda specifically mentions travel among the activities Abhijit favors, and this has remained in living practice across South Asia.
+Setting out on an important journey during Abhijit muhurta is a common traditional use, and it has remained in living practice across South Asia.
 The reasoning connects to the Sun's position: a journey begun when the Sun is at its peak is metaphorically embarked upon from a position of strength.
 There is no shadow falling across the day's path.

 Medicine and Health Interventions

-Starting a course of treatment, taking an important medicine for the first time, or beginning a therapeutic regimen are mentioned in several classical sources as appropriate for Abhijit.
+Starting a course of treatment, taking an important medicine for the first time, or beginning a therapeutic regimen are commonly treated as appropriate for Abhijit in muhurta practice.
 The solar-vitality argument applies directly here: the noon window is the highest-prana moment of the day, and a health-related beginning draws on that vitality.

 Education and Learning

-Formal initiation into a course of study, beginning to learn a new skill, or beginning reading a significant text are all supported by Abhijit muhurta in the tradition.
-Mercury's usual role in education does not disqualify this use — except, again, on Wednesday.
-On the other six days, a student who begins formal study in the Abhijit window is working with, rather than against, the day's natural energy pattern.
+Formal initiation into a course of study, beginning to learn a new skill, or beginning the reading of a significant text are all supported by Abhijit muhurta in the tradition.
+Mercury's usual role in education does not disqualify this use, except on Wednesday.
+On the other six days, a student who begins formal study in the Abhijit window is working with the day's natural energy pattern rather than against it.

 Where Abhijit Has Limits